 “Highlighting areas where Scotland, and the broader UK, can co-operate to mutual advantage is becoming ever more important,” he added.

-The remarkable performance of Scottish exporters in maintaining high levels of sales to China last year, despite the pandemic, was typified by named as The company, which specializes in recycling and selling superalloy scrap, achieved £1.3 million worth of exports last year, in part thanks to its careful research into the Chinese market.
+The remarkable performance of Scottish exporters in maintaining high levels of sales to China last year, despite the pandemic, was typified by Ireland Alloys, named as Exporter of the Year.
+The company, which specializes in recycling and selling superalloy scrap, achieved £1.3 million worth of exports last year, in part thanks to its careful research into the Chinese market.

-The , a new category this year ahead of COP26, was given to , a global leader in consulting, projects and operations solutions in energy and the built environment.
+The Award for Climate Action, a new category this year ahead of COP26, was given to Wood, a global leader in consulting, projects and operations solutions in energy and the built environment.
 Wood, which employs more than 600 people in seven Chinese cities, has had considerable success offering decarbonisation and digital technology solutions to Chinese clients who are exploring transformation that will have a positive impact on China’s decarbonisation efforts.

-Scotland’s growing educational links with China have been a major success story in recent years, and are recognized by the award.
-This year’s award went to the .
+Scotland’s growing educational links with China have been a major success story in recent years, and are recognized by the Educational Partnership of the Year award.
+This year’s award went to the University of Glasgow and the University of Electronic Science and Technology of China (UESTC).
 The joint institute, located at UESTC’s Qingshuihe campus in Chengdu, now has over 2000 students, encompassing three dual-award undergraduate BEng (Honours) degree programmes, as well as a recently launched dual PhD programme.
 It offers high-quality programmes which combine the best features of the UK and Chinese university systems and draw on the unique strengths of each institution.

-This year’s award went to which specializes in the delivery of engineering solutions for integrated hydrogen technology systems.
+This year’s Chinese Investor of the Year award went to Logan Energy, which specializes in the delivery of engineering solutions for integrated hydrogen technology systems.
 It has attracted £1 million of investment from Henan Lanxing Power Equipment Co to help develop the hydrogen market in China, where there is currently no other hydrogen tech specialist on a par with Logan.